 You can find a frozen substitute for just about any live food.

-While live foods are often considered to be the best source of nutrition, they do pose some health risks.
+While live foods are often considered the best source of nutrition, they pose some health risks.

 Despite the reputation of your supplier, there’s still a slight chance of them carrying parasites or bacteria.

-Frozen food on the other hand is typically sanitized before processing and still retains the nutritional value of live food.
+Frozen food, however is typically sanitized before processing and still retains the nutritional value of live food.

 As long as you handle it according to the package instructions, frozen food is one of the safest sources of nutrition for your betta.